codess-aus/PL-900/Power_BI.md

 ## Slicer Visual
 Use a Slicer Visual to provide users the ability to select specific products from a report and see analysis based on those products or categories.

+You can use slicers to display common filters on the report canvas for easier access.
+You can use the Location field in a slicer after you create the calculated column.

+## Calcualted Column
+Create a calculated column to concatenate the City and State fields into a single field named Location.
+You can use a calculated column to concatenate text values from different columns and create a single field that could be used in your visualizations as rows, axis, and legends.

 ## Measure
 Measures are used for aggregated calculations such as Key Performance Indicators (KPls)

+Measures are automatically created by Power BI if it detects a field as numeric.
+You can use measures with aggregate functions, like sum, average, and median to build your visualizations.
+Measures created automatically by Power BI are identified by the symbol on the left side of the fields list and are generally used in your visualizations as a value.

+## Custom Measure
+Custom measures can be used to aggregate data like but custom measures are created by you and are identified by a calculator icon in the fields list.

+## Dataset
+You should not use a dataset.
+You can share datasets with other workspaces so that others can create visualizations using your dataset.
+Only the dataset will be shared not the associated reports and dashboards.

+A dataset is a set of data that is ready for visualization.

+## Gateway

+A gateway allows you to connect with on-premises data sources and communicate with cloud services like Power Bl and Power Apps.

+You should use a SharePoint folder data source to be able to connect to a SharePoint site. using a SharePoint folder data source allows you to connect to the files available in that directory.

+## Workspace
+A workspace acts as a placeholder to share and collaborate with reports and dashboards.